loukjeab/Practice_of_implementing_OPCUA/README.md

 - This repository is divined into 2 folders, so called Document folder and Implementation folder.

-1. Document folder: it consists of the PDF items as followed:
+1. Document folder: it consists of the PDF files as followed:

     - IDTT_Background_Manufacturing_Model_Factory
     - IDTT_Exercise_Introduction
     - IDTT_Exercise_OPCUA

-2. Implementation folder: it consists of the PDF items as followed:
+2. Implementation folder: it consists of the Python files as followed:

     - TransportInputModule_OPCUA_Server_with_Sequential_Automation.py
     - TransportInputModule_OPCUA_Server_with_Parallel_Automation.py